jsiu1248/golf_stat_tracker/readme.md

 - I have CLI interactive prompts to input round and practice data.
 - I pulled data and saved it into a MYSQL Database.
 - I created multiple graphs through plotly that I can compare myself to the pro and also track my progress for various stats.
+- Sand Save Percentage and Hazard Save Percentage
+- Trying out how to calculate was difficult.
+I was debating if I should have used the practice table or the round table.
+Most likely it needed to be the round table.
+And, I could have had two columns: sand_success and sand_total.
+- I put tracking for different items such as drive_avg, gir_pct, sand_saves_pct, scrambling, putt_avg, and scoring_avg

 **What did I learn?**
 - I spend most of my initial time designing how the database schema.
 There were a lot of design choices to be made in terms of efficiency and data validation.